teja002311/BACKEND---FRAUD-PAYMENT-DETECTION/README.md

 4. CSV Data Analysis:
 Reads historical customer data from a CSV file to validate transactions.

+5. Admin Notification:
+Notifies the admin in case of fraudulent transactions with detailed information, enabling timely action.

 # Purpose:
 The project aims to:
 - Enhance the security of payment systems.